EQMG/Acid/README.md

 If using Visual Studio it must be 2015 or later.
 Use the Visual Studio installer and select both "Desktop development with C++" and "Windows SDK" if they are not already installed.
 Then on Visual Studio Acid can be opened as a CMake workspace folder.

-On Linux Acid requires `xorg-dev`, `libopenal1`, and `libvulkan1` to be available.
+On Linux Acid requires `xorg-dev`, `libopenal1`, and `libvulkan1` to be installed.
 Read about how to setup [Vulkan on Linux](https://vulkan.lunarg.com/doc/sdk/latest/linux/getting_started.html) so a Vulkan SDK is found.

 Setup on MacOS is similar to the setup on Linux, a compiler that supports C++17 is required, such as XCode 10.0.